nezhar/skeleton-angular/{{ cookiecutter.project_slug }}/README.md

 #### rxjs - 6.2.2 and rxjs-compat - 6.2.2

-There are some issues with observables and promises when upgrading to 6.3 Probably they are cause in the *ngx-resource-factory*
+6.2.x is the maximum that Angular 6 is currently supporting.

 #### typescript - 2.9

-Angular 2.9 is the maximum that Angular 6 is currently supporting.
+2.9.x is the maximum that Angular 6 is currently supporting.

-#### @storybook - 4.0.0-rc.0
+#### @storybook - 4.0.0-rc.1

 We use the alpha version here as this is providing some features that are required for Angular 6.
 Also this is a dev dependency and is not causing any harm to the application.